bexelbie/bexelbie.github.io/_posts/2016-08-11-flock-recap.md

-The audience was small as we were in competition with [Langdon White's](https://twitter.com/1angdon) Modularity talk, but the seemed to really understand the topic.
+The audience was small as we were in competition with [Langdon White's](https://twitter.com/1angdon) Modularity talk, but they seemed to really understand the topic.
 As a measure of success, we received a documentation [PR](https://github.com/projectatomic/adb-atomic-developer-bundle/pull/491) 1 day after the talk from someone who was in the room.
 The audience